-Figure 2 - general representation for the TSCA trust chain.
+Figure 2 - general representation for a single TSCA trust chain and peer TSCA.

 [ITU-T Q.3057] defines the following reference architecture, as shown in the figure below, for interconnection between trustable network entities.
-In the case that a national / regional intermediate CA is present, it will replace the TSCA in the reference architecture.
+In the case that an intermediate CA is present, it will replace the TSCA in the reference architecture.

 Figure 3 - reference architecture for interconnection between trustable network entities

-Requirments for issuing End-Entity and CA public-key certificates
+Requirements for issuing End-Entity and CA public-key certificates

 ITU-T Q.3057 specifies the signalling procedure of the TSCA, shown in the figure below: